Generic Name: acyclovir

 Inactive ingredients: cetostearyl alcohol, mineral oil, poloxamer 407, propylene glycol, sodium lauryl sulfate, water, and white petrolatum

-Distributed by: Valeant Pharmaceuticals North America LLC, Bridgewater, NJ 08807
+Manufactured for: Valeant Pharmaceuticals North America LLC,

 For more information, call 1-800-321-4576.